alex-weichun-huang/synchrony/training/README.md

 2. Evaluate the trained model with [eval_detection.ipynb](evaluate_detection.ipynb)

 - This notebook can be used to evaluate the model you trained.
 It reports the standard <a href="https://www.picsellia.com/post/coco-evaluation-metrics-explained"> COCO evaluation metrics </a> for object detection models.
-You can also play around with the IOU thresholds to get a desired precision and recall.
+You can also play around with the IOU threshold to get a desired precision and recall.

 3. Visualize results with [visualize_detection.ipynb](visualize_detection.ipynb)